MichaelMcGetrick/meta-stm32mp1-custom/README.md

 </li>
 <br>
 <li>
-Use the wpa_passphrase facility (as described in Section 2 of the wiki article  <br>
+Use the wpa_passphrase facility (as described in Section 3.3 of the wiki article)  <br>
 https://github.com/MichaelMcGetrick/meta-stm32mp1-custom/wiki/#wpa_pw <br>
 to configure WLAN with your access credentials.
 </li>